PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Abstract

 \section{Abstract}

-We introduce the Proportional Payoff Allocation Game (PPA-Game) to model how agents, akin to content creators on platforms like YouTube and TikTok, compete for divisible resources and consumers' attention.
-Payoffs are allocated to agents based on heterogeneous weights, reflecting the diversity in content quality among creators.
-Our analysis reveals that although a pure Nash equilibrium (PNE) is not guaranteed in every scenario, it is commonly observed, with its absence being rare in our simulations.
+In this paper, we present the Proportional Payoff Allocation Game (PPA-Game), which characterizes situations where agents compete for divisible resources.
+In the PPA-game, agents select from available resources, and their payoffs are proportionately determined based on heterogeneous weights attributed to them.
+Such dynamics simulate content creators on online recommender systems like YouTube and TikTok, who compete for finite consumer attention, with content exposure reliant on inherent and distinct quality.
+We first conduct a game-theoretical analysis of the PPA-Game.
+While the PPA-Game does not always guarantee the existence of a pure Nash equilibrium (PNE), we identify prevalent scenarios ensuring its existence.
+Simulated experiments further prove that the cases where PNE does not exist rarely happen.
 Beyond analyzing static payoffs, we further discuss the agents' online learning about resource payoffs by integrating a multi-player multi-armed bandit framework.
 We propose an online algorithm facilitating each agent's maximization of cumulative payoffs over $T$ rounds.
 Theoretically, we establish that the regret of any agent is bounded by $O(\log^{1 + \eta} T)$ for any $\eta > 0$.
-Empirical results further validate the effectiveness of our approach.
+Empirical results further validate the effectiveness of our online learning approach.